5 signs your workplace is toxic

 • Run issues up the flagpole.
 If it’s just one or two people who are toxic and not the whole workplace, talking to HR or a boss’s boss could be a good option.

 • Address the issue head-on.
-If you explain you concerns and nothing changes, at least you’ll know that you tried. (side note: this may not be a good idea if there’s a history of workplace retaliation)
+If you explain your concerns and nothing changes, at least you’ll know that you tried. (side note: this may not be a good idea if there’s a history of workplace retaliation)

 • Document.
 “It didn’t happen if it’s not written down.”
 Try to communicate in writing as much as possible.
 If you need to record conversations, check the laws in your state.